myspotontheweb/presentation-kubernetes/README.md

     helm create scoil

 In practice users will spend their time tweaking existing charts.
-There are advanced usercases where [libray helm charts](https://helm.sh/docs/topics/library_charts/) can be used to standardize helm chart usage and make using helm much easier.
+There are advanced usercases where [libray helm charts](https://helm.sh/docs/topics/library_charts/) can be used to standardize helm chart usage across an organisation.

 ## Rendered YAML